MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Methodology

-\paragraph{Training Corpus} Our training samples are numbered and arranged according to their associated aspect and attribute labels. $S_{n}^{j}$ refers to the index set of sentences with attribute $a_{n}^{j}$.
-Consequently, we have $S_n=\bigcup_{j=1}^{\left|A_t\right|} S_n^j$, which signifies the index set encompassing all sentences within aspect $A_n$.
-Similarly, the notation $S=\bigcup_{n=1}^{N} S^n$ stands for the indices comprising our entire training corpus.
+Our training samples are organized and labeled according to their corresponding aspects and attributes. $S_{n}^{j}$ denotes the index set of sentences with attribute $a_{n}^{j}$.
+As a result, we have $S_n=\bigcup_{j=1}^{\left|A_n\right|} S_n^j$, which represents the index set containing all sentences within aspect $A_n$.
+Likewise, $S=\bigcup_{n=1}^{N} S_n$ signifies the indices encompassing our entire training dataset.
+We use $x$ to represent an arbitrary sentence and $z$ to indicate its latent representation.

-It is worth noting that we only have single-aspect labeled sentences, so we cannot directly train a multi-attribute controllable model.
+It is worth noting that our training corpus contains only single-aspect labeled sentences, making it infeasible to directly train a multi-aspect controllable text generative model.